moshe-connectio/car-template-demo/DATABASE_SCHEMA.md

 CREATE INDEX idx_vehicles_crmid ON vehicles(crmid);
 CREATE INDEX idx_vehicles_created_at ON vehicles(created_at DESC);
 ```

+**Note:** The `slug` field is NOT unique because multiple vehicles can have the same name/model.
+The `crmid` (CRM ID) is the unique identifier used for upsert operations - if a vehicle with the same `crmid` exists, it will be updated instead of creating a duplicate.

 ### `vehicle_images` (NEW - Needs to be created)